-The County adopted the 2017-2020 Strategic Plan in January 2017.
+The County adopted the 2021-2024 Strategic Plan in July 2021.
 The Strategic Plan is based upon the 2030 goals of the County's Comprehensive Plan and the second Future Report, both of which provide perspectives on where the community should be in 2030.
 The Comprehensive Plan goals relate to the physical makeup of the community and the infrastructure necessary to support it, while the second Future Report addresses social and civic as well as physical goals.
-The 2017-2020 Strategic Plan does not anticipate that the goals of the Comprehensive Plan or the second Future Report will be achieved during this four-year period.
-That plan was the third iteration of six Strategic Plans that will build upon each other to achieve those long-term goals by 2030.
+The 2021-2024 Strategic Plan does not anticipate that the goals of the Comprehensive Plan or the second Future Report will be achieved during this four-year period.
+This plan is the fourth iteration of six Strategic Plans that will build upon each other to achieve those long-term goals by 2030.

-2010 203
+2010 2030

-← Comprehensive Plan →

-← Future Report →
+• --- Comprehe ---- Future

+·

 2009-2012 Strategic Plan 2013-2016 Strategic Plan 2017-2020 Strategic Plan 2021-2024 Strategic Plan 2025-2028 Strategic Plan 2029-2032 Strategic Plan

-The 2017-2020 Strategic Plan provides budget guidance by highlighting those areas critical to the continued success of the community.
+The 2021-2024 Strategic Plan provides budget guidance by highlighting those areas critical to the continued success of the community.
 Agency budgetary resource requests should align with and support the County's Strategic Plan.
 The vision set forth in the County's adopted Strategic Plan states:

-Prince William County is a community of choice

-with a strong, diverse economic base, where individuals and families choose to live and businesses choose to locate.
+Prince William County is a community of choice with a strong, diverse economic base, where individuals and families choose to live and businesses choose to locate.